 - Maintaining tree clearances from our infrastructure can greatly reduce an inconvenient power outage during storms.

 - CPS Energy follows a rigorous vegetation management schedule.
 Unfortunately, there are several factors that can result in schedule delays.
-These include severe weather, customer requests for off schedule tree trimming.
+These include severe weather and customer requests for off-schedule tree trimming.

-- Who can trim high voltage power lines: only tree trimming companies that have met OSHA qualifications may trim trees away from high voltage power lines.
-These tree trimming professionals should comply with all applicable safety regulations and take appropriate precautions.
+- Who can trim trees away from high voltage power lines?
+Only tree-trimming companies that have met OSHA qualifications may trim trees away from high voltage power lines.
+These tree-trimming professionals should comply with all applicable safety regulations and take appropriate precautions.

-- A customer can trim their own trees if they interfere with the service line, the electric line from a utility pole to the home.
-We ask that the customer call us 5 business days before the work is to begin so that we can temporarily remove the service line which will allow the customer to safety trim back the tree.
+- A customer can trim their own trees if the trees interfere with the service line, which is the electric line from a utility pole to the home.
+We ask that the customer call us 5 business days before tree-trimming work is to begin so that we can temporarily remove the service line to allow safe trimming.

-Our crews will make a visual inspection first for each request to determine if tree trimming is warranted.
+Our crews will make a visual inspection of our poles and lines for each request to determine if tree trimming is warranted.

 Planting a tree?

 Before you plant a tree, we recommend you check to see if power lines are above or near the location.
 If your tree is a broadly spreading or a tall-growing variety, we encourage you to select another location.

 Follow these tree-planting guidelines to ensure your tree and nearby power lines will be safe:

 Small Zone - Within 20 feet of power lines